cucumber/docs/content/testable-architecture.md

 Automated tests and executable specifications can only work with software that has a testable architecture.
 A testable architecture enables fast and reliable tests that are easy to write, execute and maintain.
-Fast tests enable the developers to run them and obtain fast feedback on what they are building, without loosing focus or flow.
+Fast tests enable the developers to run them and obtain fast feedback on what they are building, without losing focus or flow.

 When designing for testability, make sure that your products and services are composed of loosely-coupled, well-encapsulated components or modules; following the principles of